 In the last month, there have been a couple articles about the bacteria in our bodies that caught our attention.
 The average human body contains about 6 pounds of bacteria.
 That much bacteria has over two million genes, completely dwarfing the 23,000 genes in the human genome.

 ‘‘We are, at least from the standpoint of DNA, more microbial than human.”

-In the New York Times, the first article, talked about how the bacteria in your body can affect your mood.
+In the New York Times, the first article talked about how the bacteria in your body can affect your mood.
 Apparently, the bacteria in your body can release chemicals that cross into and affect the brain.
-Serotonin and dopamine, mood altering chemicals released by your own body, have also been shown to be produced by the bacteria in your body.
-In one study, a population of depressive patients were found to be more likely to have a certain type bacteria in their gut.
+Serotonin and dopamine, mood-altering chemicals released by your own body, have also been shown to be produced by the bacteria in your body.
+In one study, a population of depressive patients was found to be more likely to have a certain type of bacteria in their gut.

 “Basically we were trying to find out from the mathematical model if we could build a living microbiome on a nonliving host and control the host through the microbiome”